gardener/landscaper/docs/deployer/helm.md

     # optional
     values: {}

+    # Define exports that are read from the manifests and exported so
+    # that is can be used by other deployitems.
+    # The exports are read form the deployed resources so status and other runtime attributes
+    # are available and can be exported.
+    exports:
+      defaultTimeout: 5m
+      exports:
       # Describes one export that is read from the templates values or a templated resource.
       # The value will be by default read from the values if fromResource is not specified.
       # The specified jsonPath value is written with the given key to the exported configuration.
-    exportsFromManifests:
       - key: KeyA # value is read from the values file
         jsonPath: .Values.keyA
       - key: KeyB # value is read from secret
+        timeout: 10m # optional specific timeout
         jsonPath: .spec.config
         fromResource:
           apiVersion: v1
           kind: Secret
           name: my-secret
           namespace: a
+      - key: KeyC # value is read from secret that is referenced by a service account
+        timeout: 10m # optional specific timeout
+        jsonPath: .secrets[0] # points to a object ref that consists of a name and namespace
+        fromResource:
+          apiVersion: v1
+          kind: ServiceAccount
+          name: my-user
+          namespace: a
+        # Defines the referenced objects kind and version.
+        # The name and namespace is taken from the resource defined in "fromResource".
+        fromObjectRef:
+          apiVersion: v1
+          kind: Secret
+          jsonPath: ".data.somekey" # jsonpath in the secret

+    exportsFromManifests: [] # same as exports.exports but deprecated
 ```

 Exports can be defined in `exportsFromManifests` by specifying the exported key to export.